-Through its marine preservation program, the Mirpuri Foundation is deeply committed to keeping our oceans alive, and is fully aligned with the United Nations’ goals and efforts to avoid the destruction of marine ecosystems and its habitats.
+Through its marine conservation program, the Mirpuri Foundation is deeply committed to keeping our oceans alive, and is fully aligned with the United Nations’ goals and efforts to avoid the destruction of marine ecosystems and their habitats.

 that we are doing